CriminalShrimpy/Walley/README.md

-To run this desktop bet and chatbot you will need the following REQUIREMENTS:
+To run this desktop pet and chatbot you will need the following REQUIREMENTS:

 Windows 10
 Python 3.11.2